 Define friend function search(…) to find a number in the array of the object of class NumberGame.

 The function will receive two parameters (refer to the prototype given in the class above).
-The second parameter is a pointer which will receive the number from the function call by reference.
+The second parameter is a pointer which will receive the number from the function call by pointer.
 This number will be used in the do-while loop.

 Write a do-while loop to loop through every element of the array to search for the number.